Forest-Economics-Goettingen/optimLanduse/README.md

 between them.
 To allow the user the same option settings, the *initScenario()* arguments *uValue*, *optimisticRule* and *fixDistance* can be adjusted.
 The *landUseObs* has to be a data frame with two columns.
-The first column has to conain the land-use options.
-The second colum the respective shares.
+The first column has to contain the land-use options.
+The second column the respective shares.

 Each of the returned list contains different information, these include: